Ole Madsen: International career

 Within his first year at HIK, Madsen made his debut for the Denmark national team in October 1958.
 He was not selected for the 1960 Summer Olympics, but became a mainstay in the team following that tournament.
 He was eventually named team captain, and scored six goals in three games against Luxembourg to help Denmark qualify for the 1964 European Nations' Cup.
 He captained Denmark to a fourth-place finish in the final tournament.
-That year, Madsen was the first Danish player ever to receive votes in the European Footballer of the Year poll, getting one point and a shared 19th place.
+Madsen was the first Danish player ever to receive votes in the 1964 European Footballer of the Year poll, getting one point and a shared 19th place.
 He was subsequently named 1964 Danish Player of the Year.

 On 20 June 1965, Madsen scored an extraordinary goal in an international game against the Sweden.
 The ball fell to him in an inconvenient angle, with himself facing away from goal, but he hit the ball awkwardly with his heel, and it went past Swedish goalkeeper Arne Arvidsson for a 1–0 lead.
 Denmark eventually won the game 2–1, the first Danish victory against their neighbors in 14 years.
 He was then seen as the most popular Danish footballer since Pauli Jørgensen.
 When he signed a professional contract in 1965, he was automatically banned from the amateur-only national team.

 Following his return to HIK in 1968, Madsen was once more part of the Danish selection.
 He was the first player to benefit from new rules by the Danish Football Association allowing ex-professionals to re-enter the national team.
 He was called up for Denmark in May 1969, and scored two goals in seven games, before injuring his cruciate ligaments in a September 1969 game against the Norway.
 This was the last international game for Madsen.
 He ended his career with 42 international goals, the third overall goalscorer for Denmark behind Poul "Tist" Nielsen (52) and Pauli Jørgensen (47).
 Since then, Jon Dahl Tomasson has also overtaken Madsen.

 Scores and results list Denmark's goal tally first, score column indicates score after each Madsen goal.